 There is also a museum which has one of the tooth relics of Sakyamuni Buddha.
 And if you are keen to stay overnight, it is possible to stay in one of the dorm rooms in the monastery.

-To get there, take bus E02 from Kaohsiung Zuoying Station and get off at Buddha Memorial Hall Station.
+How to get to Fo Guang Shan Monastery: Take bus E02 from Kaohsiung Zuoying Station and get off at Buddha Memorial Hall Station.
 It takes about two hours to get there.
 Then walk a few minutes to the museum.

 Tainan is the oldest city and was the ancient capital of Taiwan.
 Visitors go to Tainan to visit unique historical sites, famous temples and sample local specialties.
 After all, Tainan is known as the city of snacks!